DevMountain/javascript-1-afternoon/README.md

 JS-Basics
 =========
-##### Fork this repo, clone your fork, then open practice.js and complete all the activities.
+##### Fork this repo, clone your fork, then open fns-scopes.js and complete all the activities then open closures.js and complete all of those activities.
 * COMMIT AND PUSH YOUR CODE OFTEN!